marcelofern/marcelofern.github.io/notes/macos/initial_setup.md

 Step 4.
 Choose "Hot Corners" at the bottom.
 Setp 5.
 Set every corner to a dash `-` which does nothing.

-## Install Alacritty

-1. Go to the website and install it.
+## Update the terminal app shell

-2. Go to the terminal app, press "cmd + ," to open settings.
+1. Go to the terminal app, press "cmd + ," to open settings.
-3. Change "shells open with" to use /bin/bash.
+2. Change "shells open with" to use /bin/bash.

 ## Install brew